mukesh3710/Ansible/AAP/PatchingV2/readme_inventory.md

-# Setting up Linux Patching in Ansible Automation Platform with ServiceNow CMDB
+# Creating and managing inventory for Linux Patching in Ansible Automation Platform with ServiceNow CMDB

 **1. Create a New Organization**